 Index Universal Life Insurance: A type of universal life insurance whose cash value accumulates through the allocation of money to either a fixed account or an equity index account.

 Variable Universal Life Insurance: A type of universal life insurance whose cash value accumulates via specified investment options.
-Typically, the most complex life insurance option as it requires a more hands-on approach from the client as well as a knowledge of investments and investment risks.
+Typically, the most complex life insurance option requires a more hands-on approach from the client as well as a knowledge of investments and investment risks.

 Survivorship Life Insurance: